tonethar/IGME-430-Spring-2021/core-skills/11-creating-commonjs-code-modules.md

 - This is a module syntax known as [CommonJS](https://nodejs.org/api/modules.html#modules_module_exports):
   - This is an *older* module syntax than the ES6 Module syntax we used in 330
-  - Does Nodejs have access to ES6 module syntax?
+  - Does Node.js have access to ES6 module syntax?
 YES
   - So why are we still using this older syntax?
     - as of this writing, not all Node.js libraries support the newer syntax
     - the vast majority of existing Node projects still use the older CommomJS syntax - so it is good to know!